-\$1,147,300 for the maintenance costs related to the operation of the DPU Administration and Operations Facility.

-The FY 2023 Budget also includes salary increases due to MOU Agreements, step advancements, staffing reallocations, and the addition of new positions, which are further discussed in the "Staffing" Section.
+- \$1,147,300 for the maintenance costs related to the operation of the DPU Administration and Operations Facility. - Salary increases due to MOU Agreements, step advancements, staffing reallocations, and the addition of new positions, which are further discussed in the "Staffing" Section.